John-Cavalcanti/ChallengeTekna/README.md

 source venv/Scripts/activate
 ```

-You should see something like (venv) before the path on your terminal indicating that the enviroment is active.
+You should see something like `(venv)` before the path on your terminal indicating that the environment is active.

+---

-# CREDENTIALS - IMPORTANT !
+### 3 - CREDENTIALS - IMPORTANT !

-Before we install the dependencies we need the credentials for the code to access the sheet we want to manipulate, so the link with the TeknaChallenge-chave.json file will be sent via email, you will need to download the file and place in the root of the directory so the code can access the credentials correctly like this :
+Before installing dependencies, you need credentials for accessing the Google Sheet.

+1. You will receive the `TeknaChallenge-chave.json` file via email.
+2. Download and place it in the **root directory** of the project.
+3. The structure should look like this:

 ![](./assets/readme_imgs/root_directory_with_key.png)

+ ---

-### 3 - Installing dependencies
+### 4 - Installing dependencies

-Before we run the code we need to make sure all of the dependencies used in the projext are installed.
+Before we run the code we need to make sure all of the dependencies used in the project are installed.

 Luckily there is a requirement.txt in the root of the repository that you can run with the command :